 Supply Chain Management

-Our non-credit, professional development programs are presented in partnership with the Center for Supply Chain Research and co-sponsored by the Council of Supply Chain Management Professionals.
+Our non-credit, professional development programs are presented in partnership with the Center for Supply Chain Research and utilize this vast resource of supply chain knowledge and practice for faculty and content.

 By attending multiple supply chain programs, you can earn a Professional Certificate in Supply Chain Operations, Management, or Leadership. certificate opportunities.about our

 Attend back-to-back sessions and receive a $500 discount on each of the two programs!

 April 5-7, 2016

 Hone practices that enhance supply chain speed, flexibility, and competitive differentiation.

 Employ a unique step-by-step methodology of adaptive supply chain management for innovation and transformation.

 Discover tools and techniques to define, analyze, and implement improvements for each major function within the supply chain through the lens of the Supply-Chain Operations Reference (SCOR®) Model.

 Learn common terminology, inventory methodologies, distribution concepts, and service performance tactics.